TestProf II: Factory therapy for your Ruby tests

 • Now we can create the answer and, finally, the comment itself.
 Score: 8 + 2 = 10.

-That is it!
+And that’s it!
 Creating a comment with create(:comment) yields ten database records.

 Do we need multiple accounts and different authors to test a single comment?
 Unlikely.